- 12 Best Companies for Custom Boxes and Packaging - February 12, 2024

 Reporting and analysis allow managers to look at data in different ways.
 This can be assessed in terms of different metrics and different ways to organize the information presented so that the project manager and stakeholders can more easily digest the information.

 Aside from task functionality, collaboration may be among the most important features of project management software.
-These features can help team members stay connected to each other as well as other departments.
+These features–from messaging to video chats to screen recordings–can help team members stay connected to each other as well as other departments.